TusharSSurve/OpenCV/README.md

 I have used pre-trained HOG + Linear SVM object detector specifically for the task of face detection.
 Download shape_predictor_68_face_landmarks.dat from here:- https://github.com/italojs/facial-landmarks-recognition/blob/master/shape_predictor_68_face_landmarks.dat

+## 17. Contour Detection

+Contour detection is a major issue in image processing.
+For instance, in classification and segmentation, the goal is to split the image into several parts.
+This problem is strongly related to the detection of the connected contours separating these parts.
+It is quite easy to detect edges using local image analysis techniques, but the detection of continuous contours is more complicated and needs a global analysis of the image.